egel-lang/egel-lang.github.io/index.md

 + Small 'mathy' domain specific languages
 + Experiments with untyped rewriting

-Egel roughly falls in the same category as SASL and conceptually predates Miranda, ML, or Haskell.
+Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell.

 The programming style is similar to functional programming though the operational semantics is slightly novel.